Helping Our Peninsula's Environment

 The US itself and twenty seven (27) U.S. states do not have an initiative process so the maximum points any of them can get is two.
 Loss of a full point.

-The US Supreme Court has refused to abide by laws as shown by their decision in Bush v.
-Gore in 2000 - that loses 1/4th point.
+The US Supreme Court has refused to abide by laws as shown by their Bush v.
+Gore in 2000 decision.
+That loses 1/4th point.

 Ballots cast for President in many states besides Florida are opened and counted in secret - losing another 1/4th point.